ZhianMai/Thread-safe-Hashmap/README.md

 # Thread-safe Linked List and Hash Map (in Java)

 This repo contains implementations of thread-safe linked list, hash map and their JUnit tests.
+Implementations include: enum, generic, Iterable<>, factory pattern, ReentrantReadWriteLock, multi-threading testing, and more coming...

 ## Update